How To Break The Glass Ceiling In 4 Easy Steps

 Another way to address the “supply side” of the problem is by providing leadership and board level training to qualified women candidates.
 Such executive courses offered by top Business Schools not only help foster the right attitude but serve as key networking platforms as well.

 Clearly, however, the key to solving the problem of discrimination at senior levels and for real change to occur is to create a critical mass of women at the very top which then has a snowball effect.
 Large corporations are designed in a way that values trickle from the top down.
 Ensuring a better representation of women on boards would likely have the desired effect throughout the whole organisation.
 Having a token female presence at the top is never going to be very effective.

 Studies have found that having at least three women on the board leads to the issues faced by women being addressed in an effective manner and to better financial performance due to the diversity benefit.

-With market forces failing to resolve the problem organically and the UK government looking to miss its target of 33% women on FTSE 350 companies boards by 2020, perhaps now is the time for government to proactively implement a formal systems of quotas as adopted successfully across Europe.
+With market forces failing to resolve the problem organically and the UK government looking to miss its target of 33% women on FTSE 350 companies boards by 2020, perhaps now is the time for the government to proactively implement a formal system of quotas as adopted successfully across Europe.

 Send Us Your Vacancy and one of our consultants will be in contact to discuss your requirements and how we may assist.

 Our Renaix Guide to Recruitment for Audit and Finance Professionals provides information on trends in the industry.